Let’s start with what you’re trying to understand

 If Deeper Work is Needed

-There is no standard pathway because no two businesses, leadership teams, or decision environments are identical.
+There is no standard pathway because every organization, leadership team, and decision environment is different.

-The work may involve exploring communication patterns, decision-making processes, operational challenges, leadership dynamics, customer experience, role clarity, or other factors influencing the situation.
+Depending on the situation, the work may involve communication, decision-making, leadership dynamics, customer experience, operational systems, role clarity, or other factors influencing what you’re seeing.

 What the Work often Reveals